SrMorrris/Ignotus666-Bluetooth-MIDI-Controller/README.md

 You connect the arduino uno to the pc and open Arduino IDE:

--Select your board (maniacbugh mighty 1284 etc..).
+- Select your board (maniacbugh mighty 1284 etc..).

--Select your arduino uno COM port (mine COM 4)
+- Select your arduino uno COM port (mine COM 4).

--Select your type of programmer (arduino uno):arduinoasisp
+- Select your type of programmer (arduino uno):arduinoasisp.

 ![50265](https://user-images.githubusercontent.com/80991642/188249494-11ef6aab-b6cb-476d-9aaa-a431de221bf3.png)

-And you can select "burn bootloader" and then you can upload sketches , for example you can upload an ARDUINO-IDE Basics-example for test your board:
+And you can select "burn bootloader" and then you can upload sketches.

+For example you can upload an ARDUINO-IDE Basics-example for test your board:

 Open examples "blink" and connect one led to see what happen...

 ![50274](https://user-images.githubusercontent.com/80991642/188249413-04938af2-d0fe-452e-9daa-710ddca12211.jpg)